Congrats! You’ve paid off your debt, have a nice healthy emergency fund, and even some extra cash to spare. So what’s next?

 19. Pursue a small business idea

-“If I had $1,000 to invest I’d invest it in one of two things: a small business idea that didn’t require a lot of working capital (even if the business fails you’re likely to learn significantly more than $1,000 in various different lessons) or in a low fee mutual fund/ETF such as Vanguard.” says Will of Doctor of Credit.
+“If I had $1,000 to invest I’d invest it in one of two things: a small business idea that didn’t require a lot of working capital (even if the business fails you’re likely to learn significantly more than $1,000 in business lessons) or in a low fee mutual fund/ETF such as Vanguard.” says Will of Doctor of Credit.

 20. Invest in established companies